enso-org/enso/docs/types/types.md

 List Int : Type
 ```

-Given a type declaration, we desugar it into atoms and atom constructors, and define subtyping relationships in a two step process.
+Given a type declaration, we desugar it into atoms and atom constructors and define subtyping relationships in a two-step process.

-First we gather all of the type variables used in its definition, and build a new type with those type variables expressed in sequence.
+First, we gather all of the type variables used in its definition and build a new type with those type variables expressed in sequence.
-Then if certain conditions are met, (e.g. the two have the exact same shape) we allow punning between the basic type constructor and
+Then if certain conditions are met (e.g. the two have the exact same shape), we allow punning between the basic type constructor and
 this elaborated type constructor.

 e.g.